 The effectiveness of the internal control systems is reviewed by the Audit and Risk Committee and provides the Board with reasonable assurance that assets are safeguarded, financial controls are reliable, and that applicable laws and regulations are complied with.
+Assurance is given by Management to the Audit and Risk Committee that the Company has an effective good internal control environment by signing off on same at each quarterly Audit & Risk Committee meetings.

-The Board is responsible for the Group and Company's system of internal controls and for reviewing its effectiveness.
+All Directors are fully aware that it is the Board who remains responsible and accountable for the Company's system of internal controls and for reviewing its effectiveness.

 To date, no material financial issues, which would have an impact on the results as reported in these financial statements, have been identified.
-The Board confirms that if significant weaknesses had been identified during this review, the Board would have taken the necessary steps to remedy them
+The Board confirms that if significant weaknesses had been identified during this review, the Board would have taken the necessary steps to remedy them.